Claims Of Election Fraud Still Going Strong

 At a rally in Oshkosh, Wis.
-August 2020, Former President Donald Trump talked up the idea that the election is rigged if he loss to Joe Biden (a hypothetical situation he previously entertained and would so after the rally).
+August 2020, Former President Donald Trump talked up the idea that the election is rigged if he lost to Joe Biden (a hypothetical situation he previously entertained and would so after the rally).

 “We have to win the election.
 We can’t play games.
 Go out and vote.
 Do those beautiful absentee ballots, or just make sure your vote gets counted.
 Make sure because the only way we’re going to lose this election is if the election is rigged.”

-Fast-forward to January 6th 2021 and a Stop The Steal rally in Washington, D.C., hosted by none other than one Donald J. Trump, morphed into an attack on the U.S. Capitol.
+Fast-forward to January 6th 2021 to the Stop The Steal rally in Washington, D.C., headlined none other than by Trump, which later morphed into an attack on the U.S. Capitol after his departure.